mhpi/mhpi.github.io/docs/dmg/detail.md

 <br>

-Explore the project's [roadmap](https://github.com/orgs/mhpi/projects/4) for planned features and future improvements.
-It is in our roadmap to interface with differentiable numerical packages like torchode and torchdiffeq.

 ### Key Features
 - **Hybrid Modeling**: Combines neural networks with physical process equations for enhanced interpretability and generalizability.
 Skip manually tuning model parameters by using neural networks to feed robust and interpretable parameter predictions directly.